shakfu/py-js/patchers/tests/_breaking/zlib-not-available/README.md

 ## Why did it happen?

-Possible cause which need to be validated:
+Possible causes which need to be validated.

+- The problem is duplicated on Max8 in x86 so it's not recently introduced by Max 9

+- Insufficient guards in the initialization code.

-- The addition of the `[js]` and `[v8]` objects in that tab caused some threading problem during loading along with
+- The complexity of the file and addition of the `[js]` and `[v8]` objects, with the latter having a higher thread priority may have resulted in sequencing issues.

 - Too many sends and receives?

 - Nonetheless, a simple patcher page with the `py`, `js` and `v8` objects did not trigger the problem, so it is likely due to patch complexity and the some sequencing issues due to threading / prioritization.

-- Max 9 vs Max 8?
-Needs further checking...